Soccerboo1/Attack-of-the-Aliens-/README.md

 https://www.youtube.com/watch?v=v74X5dtDLvg-for code and images for ship and aliens

 ## Future Improvements
-If I had more time I add it where the aliens could random shoot back missels that that player would have to dodge.
+If I had more time, I would add it where the aliens could randomly shoot back missiles that the player would have to dodge.